Butterfly (1957 song)

 "Butterfly" is a popular song written by Bernie Lowe and Kal Mann and published in 1957.
 The song is credited to Anthony September as songwriter in some sources.
 This was a pseudonym of Anthony Mammarella, producer of American Bandstand.

 The original recording of the song by Charlie Gracie reached No. 1 on the Billboard Juke Box chart, No. 10 on the R&B chart and No. 12 on the UK Singles Chart in 1957.

 Andy Williams recording

 A cover version by Andy Williams reached No. 1 on the Billboard Top 100 chart in 1957.
 Williams' version also reached No. 1 the UK in May 1957, where it spent two weeks, and also reached No. 14 on the US R&B chart.

-The Charlie Gracie and Andy Williams versions were ranked #20 on the first Canadian CHUM Chart, May 27, 1957.
+The Charlie Gracie and Andy Williams versions were jointly ranked #20 on the first Canadian CHUM Chart on May 27, 1957, after they had already jointly peaked at #3 on Billboard's US competitor Cashbox's (sales) chart on April 6, 1957.